retbenwin/PZModdingStudio/README.md

-## 📜 License
+## Project Zomboid Modding Studio

-This project is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license — free to use and modify for non-commercial purposes.
+This project aims to facilitate the development of mods for Project Zomboid.